 - Bake for 10-15 minutes until golden and bubbly!

 Talk to the team

-Interested in our tomatoes, Smart Salt® and ready cooked range?
+Interested in our tomatoes, Smart Salt® and ready-cooked range?
 Talk to the team today and see how we can help reduce your sodium levels.
-Contact us on 01386 761 555 or firstname.lastname@example.org.
+Contact us at 01386 761 555 or firstname.lastname@example.org.